fmr-sesc/FMRCompanion_C/BLANK_README.md

   cd
   nmcli con show
   ```
-  The string in the collum Name, highlighted in the image below can variy and is refered to as NetworkName in the following code.
+  The string in the collum Name, highlighted in the image below corresponding to the TYPE ethernet can variy and is refered to as NetworkName in the following code.
   <br />
   <div align="center">
     <a href="https://github.com/Mathis-Werner/FMRCompanion">